yy502/inkscape-laserpecker/README.md

 ## Filling Your Shapes With Lines

-You may have noticed that only the edges of your grapic are converted to paths, and therefore Gcode.
+You may have noticed that only the edges of your graphic are converted to paths, and therefore Gcode.
 While this is desireable in some situations, like for cutting shapes out of your materials, we sometimes want to fill the shapes so they look like the original image, not just a hollow trace.

 Here is how: you need to download and install https://github.com/KnoxMakers/KM-Laser extension for Inkscape, and learn how to fill your shape with lines by watching this video tutorial: https://www.youtube.com/watch?v=qdIjZXzT-QE